 Your growth mindset makes you aware that life will test you at different points and going through these tests is the only you can get yourself out of it.
 Having a growth mindset is vital to face the odds life throws at you instead of getting intimidated by them.

 A person has either of two mindsets: a fixed mindset or a growth mindset.
 A fixed mindset holds you strong to the past beliefs that are holding you back from growing in life.
 But, a growth mindset holds you strong to the positive beliefs that you are meant to grow despite the difficulties and not stay stagnant in life.

 Your growth mindset lets you see an opportunity in adversity.
 If you fail, yes you feel bad but you don’t stick to that feeling for too long.
 With a growth mindset, you learn to move on.
 Failures teach you lessons just like success does.
 But, is it so easy to build a growth mindset?
 What does it take to understand the ways to build a growth mindset?
 Come, let’s find some answers today!

 Acknowledging where you are and how you want to move forward in life is the most important trait of having a growth mindset.
 Self-reflection isn’t about accepting your success stories and glorifying them.
-It also includes having the awareness of your weakness and embracing your downfalls.
+It also includes having an awareness of your weakness and embracing your downfalls.
 When you are aware of the hurdle in your journey, you are more likely to improve yourself.
 Practicing self-reflection rewards you with a thought process that cultivates success in the long term and doesn’t get intimidated by small roadblocks in your journey.

 2. Find your purpose